huan/gas-gmail-channel/README.md

 }
 ```

+Don't forgot to include GmailChannel library in your code to [enable GmailChannel](#library).

 ### Channel

 `GmailChannel` is created for filter emails that match specified conditions.
 After you created a Channel, you can attach `Middleware` to deal with emails from channel.